CodeZee7/Stopwatch/README.md

 ## Project Status
-Project is: complete, but may have future amendments in order to improve the project.
+Project is: _complete_, but may have future amendments in order to improve the project.

 ## Acknowledgements